Alexander Scott (British academic): Career

 supervised by Béla Bollobás.
-From 1996 to 2001 he was Lecturer in Mathematics at University College, London, then Reader there from 2001 to 2005.
+From 1996 to 2001 he was lecturer in mathematics at University College, London, then Reader there from 2001 to 2005.
 In 1997 he was a Visiting Professor at the University of Memphis.
 In 2005 he was elected as a fellow and appointed as Dominic Welsh Tutor in Mathematics at Merton College, Oxford, then in 2006 became Professor of Mathematics in the University of Oxford.

-Personal life

-On 21 June 1997, in the Trinity College Chapel at Cambridge, Scott married Kristin Louise Zimmerman, a historian, the daughter of Professor Barry Zimmerman of Leonia, New Jersey, and his wife Diana.